amdeca/package-tracking-webscraper/README.md

 # package-tracking-webscraper
 Webscraper for a website with AJAX elements.

-This was done for the package/shipment tracking website http://www.azulcargo.com.br//Rastreio.aspx and is not an official product.
+This was done for a package/shipment tracking website and is not an official product.

 ## Installation
 This scraper requires selenium, beautifulSoup and PhantomJS.